When enabled, you can collect client-side breakdown data to analyze user experience for a specific business process.

 After the test runs, the NV Insights report is available from the Single user performance reports page.

 |Load generators||Test must be configured to run on cloud load generators.|

 You can specify one script per test to generate a client side breakdown report.

 |IP addresses||When using allocated IP addresses, an additional, dedicated IP address for the NV Insights report is required.
 For details, see Dedicated IPs.|

 |Your script is configured to run with proxy settings that are inaccessible from outside your local network||

-Client side breakdown widgets and report will not generate.
+Client side breakdown widgets and report are not generated.

 Disable the proxy and run the test again.

 If the issue persists,submit a service request.